Duration

 Eagle Festival

 Day 11.
-Ulgii will be filled with Eagle Hunters making their way to the spectacular lone rock, 7km from the province capital Ulgii.
-The first event is the opening ceremony and parade, in which the competing Eagle hunters will show off their best traditional clothing to the judges.
-The rest of the day will be filled with eagle calling where the eagle is released by another hunter from the lone rock and must return to its owner in the valley below.
-Other traditional horse games such as the Central Asian sport of buzkashi, a kind of tug-of-war on horseback will be played during the festival.
+Ulgii will be filled with Eagle Hunters making their way to the spectacular Lone Rock, 7km from the provincial capital Ulgii.
+The first event is the opening ceremony and parade, in which the competing Eagle hunters will show off their best traditional clothing to the judges and ride towards the spectators with their eagles.
+The rest of the day will be filled with eagle calling, where the eagle is released by another hunter from the lone rock and must return to its owner in the valley below.
+Other traditional horse games, such as the Central Asian sport of buzkashi, a kind of tug-of-war on horseback, will be played during the festival.
 Stalls will also be set up for you to explore between competitions.
-In the evening we will stay with a local Eagle hunter whose family will look after us during our stay and may give us a private Eagle showing.

 Day 12.
 Day two of the festival starts with mock hunts.
-A hunter will releases their eagle while another drags a fox or hair carcass behind their horse.
-The hope is the eagle will spot the carcass and swoop down to attack it.
+A hunter will release their eagle while another drags a fox or a hair carcass behind their horse.
+If the eagle spots the carcass and swoops down to attack it, the hunter gets points.
 The hunters get more points for the speed, agility and unique technique their bird displays.
-It is an impressive display of what these huge birds can do and you can capture some epic photos.
+It is an impressive display of how fast and agile these huge birds can be, and you can capture some incredible photos if you are quick enough.

 Important information

 Domestic flights.
-We do not include domestic flights as part of this trip as the flight calander does not come out until July and can be unpredictable.
-As a result we recommend not booking your international travel until you have domestic flights booked.
-Buying your domestic flight is your responsibility however we do request the airlines reserve seats for us and we can help you with this process if you need it.
-Your deposit with us is also fully refundable until your domestic flights are booked.
-A return flight from UB to Ulgii or Khovd is usally around £200 – £275 during this time of year, although prices can change and you should factor this into your budget when booking this trip.
+We do not include domestic flights as part of this trip.
+As a result, we recommend not booking your international travel until you have domestic flights booked.
+Buying your domestic flight is your responsibility; however, we can request that the airlines reserve seats for us, and we can help you with this process by poinitng you in the right direction or putting you in touch with trusted agents who can book flights for you.
+Your deposit with us is fully refundable until your domestic flights are booked and the trip is confirmed.
+A return flight from UB to Ulgii or Khovd is usually around £200 – £300 during this time of year, although prices can change and you should factor this into your budget when booking this trip.

 Tour Details

 Horse Riding: Riding experience is not necessary.
-A sense of adventure and a can-do attitude is more important.
+A sense of adventure and a can-do attitude are more important.
 Our local nomadic guides are expert horse handlers and have a wealth of knowledge to keep you safe during the ride.
-If you tire of riding we have a support vehicle on hand which will carry all our equipment and pick you up should you require it.
-We aim to ride for about 6 hours a day and cover about 20-30km which may sound like a lot but is easily achievable even for beginners at a horse-walking pace.
-For more experienced riders there is plenty of opportunity to explore the surrounding wilderness and we always hire some extra local guides so you can break off and feel the wind in your hair if you choose.
+If you tire of riding, we have a support vehicle on hand which will carry all our equipment and pick you up should you require it.
+We aim to ride for about 6 hours a day and cover about 20-30km, which may sound like a lot but is easily achievable even for beginners at a horse-walking pace.
+For more experienced riders, there is plenty of opportunity to explore the surrounding wilderness, and we always hire some extra local guides so you can break off and feel the wind in your hair if you choose.

 Nature ♦♦♦♦◊